Applications across Research Council remits

 Supporting Research Across Council Boundaries

-The Cross-Council Funding Agreement
+The Cross-Council Remit Agreement

-Where highlight notices operate in responsive mode or responsive mode grants schemes involve very large investments (such as centres or large collaborative grants), the relevant Councils will normally agree between them in advance whether the CCFA process should apply or whether alternative measures should be put in place.
+Where highlight notices operate in responsive mode or responsive mode grants schemes involve very large investments (such as centres or large collaborative grants), the relevant Councils will normally agree between them in advance whether the CCRA process should apply or whether alternative measures should be put in place.

 The Agreement excludes any proposals that are submitted in response to a targeted call for proposals in a defined thematic area, for example within a managed or directed programme or against defined strategic objectives.
 The Councils collaborate extensively on such programmes, establishing common peer review and funding arrangements that are tailored to the needs of each programme and may differ from those outlined below.

-The Cross-Council Funding Agreement protocol aims to:
+The Cross-Council Remit Agreement protocol aims to:

 - ensure that the Councils’ structures provide no discouragement to research at the interface between disciplines;